Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 The character encoding scheme to be used in the database is UTF8.

+If you get the following error

+    ERROR:  could not open extension control file "/usr/share/postgresql/9.3/extension/postgis.control": No such file or directory

+then you might be installing PostgreSQL 9.3, for which you should also need:

+    sudo apt-get install postgis postgresql-9.3-postgis-scripts

+Install it and repeat the create extension commands.

 ## Tuning the database

 Information taken from [switch2osm](https://switch2osm.org/loading-osm-data).